iem-projects/pd-zexy/README.txt

 #3> make install

 installation directory:
-by defaultm zexy will install into /usr/local/lib/pd/extra/zexy the path can be changed via the "--prefix", or "--libdir" e.g. "./configure --prefix=/usr" -> /usr/lib/pd/extra/zexy e.g. "./configure --libdir=/tmp/foo" -> /tmp/foo/zexy
+by default, zexy will install into /usr/local/lib/pd/extra/zexy the path can be changed via the "--prefix", or "--libdir" e.g. "./configure --prefix=/usr" -> /usr/lib/pd/extra/zexy e.g. "./configure --libdir=/tmp/foo" -> /tmp/foo/zexy

 puredata headers:
-zexy needs to find the Pd headers (and Pd.lib on some systems) during the build process. if you have installed the headers in a non-standard location, you can specify them with the "--with-pd" option:
+zexy needs to find the pd headers (and pd.lib on some systems) during the build process. if you have installed the headers in a non-standard location, you can specify them with the "--with-pd" option:
 "./configure --with-pd=/usr/include/pd" will add /usr/include/pd to the INCLUDE path.
-"./configure --with-pd=/home/me/src/Pd-0.43.1" can be used to add /home/me/src/Pd-0.43.1/src to the INCLUDEs and /home/me/src/Pd-0.43.1/bin to the library search path
+"./configure --with-pd=/home/me/src/pd-0.43.1" can be used to add /home/me/src/pd-0.43.1/src to the INCLUDEs and /home/me/src/pd-0.43.1/bin to the library search path

 custom external extension: